 At the base of the mountain near the tram station, is the New England Ski Museum.
 This tiny museum is worth a quick look around.

 The museum has information on the history of skiing.
-The coolest thing to see though is Bode Miller’s World Cup and his Olympic medals for skiing.
+The coolest exhibit to see though is Bode Miller’s World Cup and his Olympic medals for skiing.

 If you have never seen an Olympic medal in person, it is pretty exciting.
 They are much bigger than we thought they would be!